NYPL/catalog_of_copyright_entries_project/guide.md

 Because there is such a wide variation in the formats of the entries, some of the definition has to be very generous.
-Anything added will be added as attributes of the various elements, so that it the XML is stripped out, the original text of the entry will remain.
-We are not concerned with formatting ssuch as lin breaks and font changes.
+Anything added will be added as attributes of the various elements, so that if the XML is stripped out, the original text of the entry will remain.
+We are not concerned with formatting such as line breaks and font changes.

 ## Top level elements